Do you feel overwhelmed? Unconnected? Stuck?

 I am delighted to work with people from all walks of life, cultural backgrounds, spiritual beliefs, ages, gender and sexual orientations.

 As well as being a psychotherapist I am a mother, a musician and a creative person.
 I practice yoga and am a certified teacher of Kundalini Yoga.
-I have a comfortable accessible office near the Dupont subway station.

 People see me for